Aim: To create a planting scheme in my garden to grow salad leaves and other greens during the winter months.

 - Challenges that may mean the yield wasn’t achieved.

-Alongside this I created a site plan and undertook as simple site analysis.
+Alongside this I created a Site Plan and undertook a simple Site Analysis.
 The site analysis made use of the elements (ie water, air, fire…etc…) and was possible to do quickly and succinctly, as I already know the space well, not least due to the design process involved in creating the wider garden.

 - YIELDS / FUNCTIONS = Boxes with hatched coloured background.